Explosion-Scratch/whisper-mac/docs/STATUS_MENU.md

 - **"Preparing app..."** - Initial app startup and directory setup
 - **"Downloading models..."** - When downloading or cloning Whisper models
-- **"Setting up Whisper..."** - When installing Whisper dependencies or cloning the WhisperLive repository
+- **"Setting up Whisper..."** - When installing Whisper dependencies or downloading models
-- **"Starting server..."** - When launching the WhisperLive server
+- **"Starting transcription..."** - When launching the transcription service
 - **"Loading windows..."** - When pre-loading application windows
 - **"Checking permissions..."** - When verifying accessibility permissions